hsp-iit/GRASPA-test/README.md

 ## How to run the code
 - Run all the modules in [this file](https://github.com/robotology-playground/RAL-benchmark-test/blob/master/app/data_collection.xml.template).

-  **Note**: There are two instances of `aruko-pose-estimation` running with different port prefixes to estimate both the layout pose and the hand pose (required when collecting data for the camera-kinematics calibration test).
+  **Note**: There are two instances of `aruco-pose-estimation` running with different port prefixes to estimate both the layout pose and the hand pose (required when collecting data for the camera-kinematics calibration test).
 - Connect all the ports.
 - Use `rpc` communication to communicate with each module and collect the data.